5 Simple Tips for Cleaning and Curating Your Jewelry Box

 2. Clean Your Jewelry

-Also, some gemstones like emeralds, pearls and opals, can be permanently damaged by ultrasonic cleaners.
+Some gemstones like emeralds, pearls and opals, can be permanently damaged by ultrasonic cleaners.
 More information about how to care for and clean specific gemstones and birthstone jewelry is available on my Jewelry Care Tips page.

-3. Sort Your Jewelry
+3. Sort and Check Your Jewelry

 Yellow gold red, deep plum and champagne gold gemstone bead necklace.